This is the primary resource I recommend in my practice, for two reasons:

 The thing I love about this list is not only its utility in nonviolent communication, but it is additionally a list of all of the needs you are entitled to as a human being on this Earth.
 So, if you ever question whether you are deserving of something, this list can be a resource for self-advocacy.
 On the other hand, you are not entitled to anything additional, so it can also serve as a resource to check yourself.

-This is an opportunity to practice on complicated experiences from the past, or prepare for a difficult conversation in the future.
+This is an opportunity to practice nonviolent communication on complicated experiences from your past or prepare for a difficult conversation in the future.